flytegg/svelte-azure-swa-template/README.md

 # svelte-azure-swa-template
-This is a template website using SvelteKit which uses the Azure SWA to deploy as an Azure Static Web App.
+This is a template website using SvelteKit which uses the Azure SWA adapter to deploy as an Azure Static Web App.
 The adapter allows for server side rendering, which is not a traditional feature of an Azure SWA.

 This repository is a Template, so you can easily take it and build your own website.